 another part responsible for speech.

 Feel ok about making mistakes with communication with someone with ME/CFS

-The question is not so much how to help someone with ME/CFS to communicate the first time.
+Don't expect yourself to help someone with ME/CFS to communicate perfectly the first time or ever!

 Although it would be wonderful to do that, it may not be possible and is not so important.